About Us

 We make now better

 Waterford Healing Arts brings arts experiences – music, art making, creative writing, storytelling – to the bedsides of patients at University Hospital Waterford (UHW) and other healthcare settings to reduce anxiety and stress for patients, family members and staff, and to ‘soften’ the clinical environment.
-The organisation was founded in 1993 by Dr Abdul Bulbulia, Mary Baxter and a committee of Waterford people who believed in the power of art to transform the hospital environment (for more on our history, please see Our History).
+Waterford Healing Arts Trust (renamed Waterford Healing Arts in 2023) was founded in 1993 by Dr Abdul Bulbulia, Mary Baxter and a committee of Waterford people who believed in the power of art to transform the hospital environment (for more on our history, please see Our History).

 We also work with older people at Waterford Residential Care Centre and more recently we commenced art making in people’s homes through a new programme called Art at the Kitchen Table.